LispCookbook/cl-cookbook/README.md

 Also, refer to the [CONTRIBUTING.md][contributing] file.

-### Building the EPUB
+### Building the EPUB and the PDF

 Run `make epub`.
 See `make-cookbook.lisp`.

+You need a decently recent version of [Calibre](https://calibre-ebook.com/).
+They provide an easy binary installation.

-To exclude regions of text of the build (for example, embedded videos), use these flags:
+To exclude regions of text of the build (for example, embedded videos that makes no sense in a print format), use these flags:

     <!-- epub-exclude-start -->
     <!-- epub-exclude-end -->

+Our build script roughly does the following:

+- concatenate all markdown content into one file
+- change yaml frontmatters to a markdown title
+- delete the mark regions from the file
+- make internal links work on the EPUB.

+It uses some metadata in `metadata.txt`.

+We can check the resulting EPUB with `epubcheck`.

 ## Origins